Toggle menu

 The programme encourages artists, design, planning and construction professionals to come together at an early stage in development projects to influence and create a shared vision for architecture, public space, planning and high quality design.
 It also promotes consultation with communities to create a sense of place for both local people and visitors to Wiltshire.

 Public art provides new arts works made by an artist, arts practitioner or craftsperson and located in publicly accessible spaces and places.
-It could be sculpture, photographs, street furniture, painting, projection, text, lighting, music, cultural events or the internal fabric of a building, its furniture or flooring.
+It could be sculpture, photographs, street furniture, painting, projection, text, lighting, or the internal fabric of a building, its furniture or flooring.

 Role of the arts service